ppy/osu-wiki/news/2024/2024-03-24-4-digit-world-cup-2024-registrations-now-open.md

 ## What's new?

 We are bringing in a number of small changes and improvements for this year to further emphasize and take advantage of the evolution of tournament play over the past year.
-We recommend returning players to read through these to stay up to date on the rules and affairs
+We especially recommend returning players to read through these to stay up to date on what is going on:

 - **The qualifier stage will be featuring a larger (and slightly harder) mappool format**: it will now consist of 5 NoMod, 2 Hidden, 2 Hard Rock and 3 Double Time maps, reaching up to 7.1 stars of difficulty
   - This change should help seed the teams, especially towards the top end, more accurately